Updated 25/04/2025

 Collated printing refers to how prints are arranged and combined as they print, and is useful if you are printing more than one copy of a large document that needs to be kept in the right order so they can be handed out.

-What does Uncollated Printing mean?
+What does Collated vs Uncollated mean?

 The opposite of collated printing is uncollated printing.
 The difference between collated and uncollated is if the collate function is disabled and you wanted to print three copies of the same 5-page document then it would print the pages in this order: 111, 222, 333, 444 and then 555.